 Trekking at The Great Wall Beijing

-We were lucky enough to find the most amazing guide EVER!
+When it comes to visiting the Great Wall of China Beijing is the best major city to stay in as a base.
+When we arrived there, we were lucky enough to find the most amazing guide EVER!
 James from Trekclub helped us organise a trip and chose the best route.

-The Great Wall is not situated in Beijing, so we had to drive north to see it.
-James had been visiting The Wall about 150 times a year for the last 10 years, so he is extremely experienced.
-He said that the most beautiful part of the The Great Wall in a Beijing area is Jinshanling.
+James has visited the wall about 150 times per year for the last 10 years, so he is extremely experienced.
+He said that the most beautiful part of the The Great Wall in the Beijing area is Jinshanling.
 We trusted him and chose this route.

-James was right, the views from this part of the Wall were breathtaking.
+James was right: the views from this part of the Wall were breathtaking.
 We couldn’t stop smiling and taking photos.

-But it’s really worth it!
+When it comes to the Great Wall Chinese people have extra pride, and we don’t blame them.
 After visiting so many countries on the world, we think that The Great Wall is one of the most beautiful places on Earth.
-It is one of the New7Wonders of the world.
+No wonder that it’s one of the New Seven Wonders of the World.

 Tips for The Great Wall Beijing

-2. Take water and snacks.
+2. Bring water and snacks.

-3. Take guide!
-Great Wall Beijing.
+3. Take a guide to the Great Wall Beijing.